helloRupa/redux-in-react/README.md

 ## Update Components that read from state
 To work with the state stored inside the store

+We can either update everything all of the time or only when certain changes happen.
+We'll see how to do it both ways, and then discuss the benefits of each.
+In the future (being tomorrow), we'll see how react-redux takes care of this work for us.

 ## Add the ability to add a cat via Redux
 You will need:
 - action/s